 Fipronil is not well absorbed by plants and is broken down by sunlight.

-As part of the permit conditions the baits will not be placed near waterways or storm water drains.
+As part of the permit conditions the baits were not be placed near waterways or storm water drains.

 The yellow crazy ant (Anoplolepis gracilipes) is a highly invasive exotic pest that can build super colonies and seriously impact local fauna, agricultural production and ecosystems.

 Unchecked, it poses a serious economic and environmental threat, so it is important that we prevent it taking hold in NSW.